chocolateboy/ipc-event-emitter/README.md

 A "sticky" version of [`emit`](#emit).
 Listeners registered before this event occurs are notified in the same way as `emit`.
-Listeners registered after this event are called immediately with the supplied arguments.
+Listeners registered after this event occurs are called immediately with the supplied arguments.

 Pinning an event makes it act like a state rather than a blink-and-you-miss-it notification.
 This is useful for states such as "ready" which are poorly